Skip to main content

 Chicago's $1 Billion Budget Gap Stokes Debate Over Mayor Johnson's Fiscal Leadership

-The nation's third-largest city projects a $150 million deficit as debt service consumes 40% of its budget, drawing criticism from fiscal hawks and progressive advocates alike.
+The nation's third-largest city projects a $150 million deficit as debt service consumes 40% of its budget, drawing scrutiny from both progressive and conservative analysts.

 ⚡ The Bottom Line